patrickmcdon7/hello-world/README.md

 # hello-world
-my first repository on GitHug
+my first repository on GitHub

+this is an exercise to commit a change